Networking and Software Engineering Lab

 Available Research Assistantships

-Many of the NetSELab projects have several research assistantships available.
+Many of the NetSELab projects (old list) have several research assistantships available.
 Most of the research projects are targeted for Master or Ph.
 D. students, thus requiring continuous study for 2-4 years.
 Exceptions may be made in the cases of highly qualified undergraduate students with skills matching specific project needs.

 We are looking for graduate, MS and PhD (in the near future), and undergraduate students as research partners for the NetSELab Research Team.
-If you are interested in the NetSELab projects in networking and software engineering areas please stop by.
+If you are interested in the in networking and software engineering areas please stop by.

 We are looking for enthusiastic students with imagination and who are good at four core practices [innovating, modeling, programming, and systems thinking] and in networking and software engineering areas.